-Sony Ericsson blames testing process for delay in X10's Android 2.1 updateAlex Wagner - Deputy Managing Editor, News Desk
+Sony Ericsson blames testing process for delay in X10's Android 2.1 updateAlex Wagner - Editorial Director of News and Content

 Owners of Sony Ericsson's XPERIA X10 here in the U.S. have been waiting patiently for an update to Android 2.1, but we haven't heard a peep from SE about when that update would be coming.
 The company broke that silence today, though, explaining on their Facebook page exactly why we're still without Eclair for the X10.
 As Sony Ericsson explains it, there are two reasons for the delay: the U.S. received the X10 later than other countries, so it's update will arrive after the earlier regions get their own upgrades, and that, with all of the technical requirements that must be met, the testing process for an update can take months.
 Unfortunately for all X10 owners, SE isn't announcing any sort of release date for the 2.1 update until testing is complete.